Frequently Asked Questions

 Additionally, all seniors will gain hands-on experience via the ME Capstone Project (ME189).
 Sample projects include Portable Incubator, Wireless Connectivity Extension System, and Ergonomic Retail Ice Cream Scoop.
 For more information, contact Professor Steve Laguette.

 Q: How do I find a summer job?

 A: Take advantage of the services provided by Career Services!
-Don Lubach, who works in Career Services, will be happy to talk to you about options.
+They will be happy to talk to you about options.
 In addition, there are workshops on resume writing, job hunting, and career fairs to help you as well.